Fraudik/FastAPI_blog/README.md

 After this you can visit http://localhost:8001/ or http://127.0.0.1:8001/

-Also documentation is available at /docs (http://.../docs)
+Also documentation is available at /docs (http://.../docs) or /redoc.